MicrosoftDocs/win32/desktop-src/shell/showsharefolderui.md

 ---
-Description: Displays the Folder Sharing tab on the properties sheet for the specified folder. ms.assetid: e622e4bb-eaf7-494f-b2a2-78ba1311a496
+description: Displays the Folder Sharing tab on the properties sheet for the specified folder. ms.assetid: e622e4bb-eaf7-494f-b2a2-78ba1311a496
 title: ShowShareFolderUI function
 ms.topic: reference